Student Handbook: Section 5: General College Policies

 Students are entitled to reasonable accommodation of pregnancy- and childbirth-related needs.
 Students may be absent from classes for as long as the student's doctor deems medically necessary and will be allowed the opportunity to make up any work missed.
 Alternatives to making up work may be offered as appropriate, including retaking a semester or additional time in a program to continue at the same pace and finish at a later date.
 Any questions about a student's rights and responsibilities in this regard may be directed to the Associate Dean of the College, located in Duns Scotus 102, (716) 839-8301.

-Appropriate on-campus space is provided for nursing mothers: contact the Director of Health and Insurance Services in the Wick Center to make arrangements.
+Appropriate on-campus space is provided for nursing mothers: contact the Coordinator for Health and Wellness Education in the Wick Student Center to make arrangements.

 Daemen College complies with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA), and applicable state and local laws providing for nondiscrimination against qualified individuals with disabilities.
 This policy applies to participation in all College programs and activities.
 Daemen College will also provide reasonable accommodations for qualified individuals with disabilities so that they may participate at a level equivalent with that of non-disabled students.
 In this connection, Daemen College has established an accommodation assessment procedure for evaluation of requested accommodation in light of legal guidelines.